 - The Mandate.

-Our primary mandate during the church-age is to evangelize the world, disciple, baptize, from which to plant indigenous self-governing churches.
+Our primary mandate during the church-age is to evangelize the world, disciple, and baptize from which to plant indigenous self-governing churches.
 (Mt 28:19-20; Acts 1:8)

 - The Model.